turingschool/front-end-curriculum/projects/palette-picker.md

 * **10 points** - Developer(s) make large, inconsistent commits that contain irrelevant changesets and make it difficult to follow the evolution of the application.
 Developer(s) rarely use git branches and frequently incorporate changes directly into master with little or no review process.
 There are instances of committed source code that should be .gitignored and instances of dead code and/or debugger statements.
 * **5 points**  - Developer(s) make very few commits that each cover too much responsibility and aren't indicative of how the application evolved.
 Branches and pull requests were not used and changesets were applied directly to master.
 There are many instances of committed source code that should be .gitignored and many instances of dead code and/or debugger statements.

-## Create one submission file for your project based on [this template](https://github.com/turingschool/front-end-submissions-public/blob/master/1803/mod-4/palette-picker/submission-template.md) by copying it to a new file called YOURNAME.md in the same directory.
-Submit it as a PR to the front-end-submissions repo by 1pm on Friday of week 1.
+## Create one submission file for your project based on [this template](https://github.com/turingschool/front-end-submissions-public/blob/master/1804/mod-4/palette-picker/submission-template.md) by copying it to a new file called YOURNAME.md in the same directory.
+Submit it as a PR to the front-end-submissions repo by 8:30am on Monday of week 2.

-### Project is worth 150 points
+### Project is worth 130 points

-### To get a 3 on this project, you need to score 110 points or higher
+### To get a 3 on this project, you need to score 95 points or higher

-### To get a 4 on this project, you need to score 130 points or higher
+### To get a 4 on this project, you need to score 115 points or higher